hpsaturn/esp32-deploy-tool/README.md

 # ESP32 Deploy Tool

-**!!WARNNING!!
-IN DEVELOPMENT**
+**!!
+W A R N N I N G !!
+In DEVELOPMENT**

 ESP32 merged binaries generator for publication or continuos integration.
 This code is based of [CanAirIO deploy tool](https://github.com/kike-canaries/canairio_firmware/blob/master/build) but it is for general purpose.

 This tool is for PlatformIO projects, and you need its PlatformIO core or CLI installed in your system.
+For GitHub publication you need [GitHub CLI](https://cli.github.com/).

 ## TODO